 Q: What is Adventist Frontier Missions (AFM)?

-A: We are a church-planting mission agency operated by Seventh-day Adventist clergy and laymen.
-Our goal is to recruit, train and send missionaries to pioneer new church-planting movements among groups of people who have not yet been reached with the everlasting Gospel.
+A: We are a church-planting mission agency operated by Seventh-day Adventist church members.
+Our goal is to establish church-planting movements among indigenous unreached people groups.

 Q: Isn’t what AFM is doing already being done?